dltHub

 By looking at it this way, solutions become clear:

 • Let someone else do curation.
 Analysts could talk directly to producers.
-By removing the middle man, you improve speed and quality of the process too.
+By removing the middle man, you improve the speed and quality of the process too.

 • Automate data structuring: While this is not as time consuming as the collaboration, it’s the second most time consuming process.